EchterAlsFake/PHUB/docs/source/features/video.rst

       - The video internal id.
 Most likely to be used in Pornhub's databases.

     * - :literal:`video.watched`
-      - Whether the video has been watched by the client.
+      - Whether the video has been watched by the client (Will not work in some cases).

     * - :literal:`video.is_free_premium`
-      - Whether the video is part of Pornhub free premium plan.
+      - Whether the video is part of Pornhub free premium plan (Will not work in some cases).

     * - :literal:`video.preview`
-      - The small preview you see when hovering a video, as a :py:class:`.Image` object.
+      - The small preview you see when hovering a video, as a :py:class:`.Image` object (Will not work in some cases).

     * - :literal:`video.is_favorite`
       - Whether the video is set a favorite by the client.